Our Board

 Charting the Path Ahead

-YCS is governed by a Board of Directors.
+The Yukon Conservation Society is governed by a volunteer Board of Directors.
 The Board meets monthly and meetings are open to the general membership.
-To find out more about the board and when the next monthly meeting is scheduled, contact YCS at 867-668-5678 or board@yukonconservation.ca.
-For more about board requirements at the bottom of the page.
+YCS holds an Annual General Meeting each year where members are nominated and elected to the Board of Directors.
+To find out more about the board and when the next monthly meeting is scheduled, contact board@yukonconservation.ca

-The Yukon Conservation Society holds an Annual General Meeting each spring where members are nominated and elected to the Board of Directors, the Audited Financial Statements for the previous year are presented, and the prior year's activities are summarized.
 YCS is a charity registered with Canada Revenue Agency (charitable organization #119307890RR0001).
 YCS is also a registered non-profit society in good standing with Yukon Corporate Affairs.

 Meet the Board